fagui007/Cybersecurity-Portfolio/Elk Stack Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- *instead of manually configuring new machines that are added to the resource group, we can use Ansible to run playbooks that will configure the machines for us.
+No configuration was performed manually, which is advantageous because *instead of manually configuring new machines that are added to the resource group, we can use Ansible to run playbooks that will configure the machines for us.
 This will save time and effort when expanding a network.*

 The playbook ([install-elk](/Ansible/install-elk.yml)) implements the following tasks:
 - The first three dashes denote that the file is a YAML file while the rest of the portion specifies which group the playbook will affect: